kddubey/cappr/README.md

 *Figure 1: [COPA](https://people.ict.usc.edu/~gordon/copa.html) dataset, repeating the
 choices to simulate multi-class classification tasks.
-[GPT-2 (small)](https://huggingface.co/gpt2) was run on a Tesla K80 GPU (whatever was free in Google Colab in March 2023, I'm not hardware savvy).
-96 classification inputs were processed in batches of size 32.
-Each point in the graph is a median of 5 runs.
+[GPT-2 (small)](https://huggingface.co/gpt2) was run on a Tesla K80 GPU (whatever was free in Google Colab in March 2023).
+96 classification inputs were processed in batches of size
+32. Each point in the graph is a median of 5 runs.
 For classification via sampling (CVS), exactly 4 tokens were generated for each prompt, which is the number of tokens in `'\n\nAnswer A'`.
 1-token times are also shown.
 But for COPA (and other multiple-choice style prompts), that may result in lower zero-shot accuracy, as most of the sampled choices come after the first token.*

 See the [`demos/computational_analysis.ipynb`
 notebook](https://github.com/kddubey/cappr/blob/main/demos/computational_analysis.ipynb).